samiran634/Quize-App/README.md

 Change directory to the backend folder:

 bash
-cd ./backend
+cd .\backend

 Step 4: Start the Node Server

 Start the Node server using nodemon:

 bash
-nodemon ./app.js
+nodemon .\app.js

 You're All Set!

-Open your browser and navigate to http://localhost:3000 (or the specified port) to access the quiz game.
+Open your browser and navigate to http://localhost:80 (or the specified port) to access the quiz game.

 What to Expect: